 2014 Annual Report (extract) – famine response

-The trustee directors present their report and the accounts for the year ended 30 June 2014.
+The trustee present their report and the accounts for the year ended 30 June 2014.

-Overall, there were four key issues in 2014, improving the reliability of and our operating experience with the helicopter; building disaster response support; improving our relationships with our supporters; and maintaining good oversight.
-We summarize these and our future plans below.
+Overall, there were four key issues in 2014.
+We improved the reliability of and our operating experience with the helicopter.
+And we built disaster response support.
+We also improved our relationships with our supporters.
+And we keep a good oversight of the charity.
+So we summarize these and our future plans below.

 Disaster response helicopter in 2014